-All MEAM MSE students completing the MEAM MSE degree within 2 years (or within 3 years for students doing a Dual Degree) and MEAM Accelerated Master's students must take two semesters of the MEAM Seminar, MEAM 6990.
-International students may take EAS 8960 in place of MEAM 6990 once.
+All MEAM MSE students and MEAM Accelerated Master's students must take two semesters of the MEAM Seminar, MEAM 6990.
 See MEAM Seminar Requirement section in the MEAM MSE Student Handbook for more information.

 DESIGN AND MANUFACTURING CONCENTRATION

 Global business trends have created a demand for companies to rapidly develop new products at lower costs.
 In response to these demands companies have been exploring new methods to decrease costs, increase productivity, and create innovative products.
 In keeping with the needs of local industry the graduate courses below prepare students for careers in Product Design and Manufacturing.
 Students in the program will study topics such as mechatronics, CAD, computer graphics, industrial design, product design, materials engineering, manufacturing processes, assembly, tolerances, design analysis, plant/process modeling and design, robotics, electrical systems, mechanical systems, controls, intellectual property, and management skills.
 Graduates of the program will be prepared to be leaders in the global manufacturing environment.
 Much of our work involves collaborations with, among others, the Departments of Computer and Information Science, Electrical and Systems Engineering as well as the School of Design and the Wharton School of Business Administration.